hasinthaindrajee/mdtester/transactions.md

 ```

 ### retries
-Number of retries allowed when a transaction failure takes place.
-In the given example retry count is specified as 4 where a failure of an execution with transaction block will execute the logic inside on retry block on each failure upto four failures.
+Number of `retries` allowed when a transaction failure takes place.
+In the given example retry count is specified as 4 where a failure of an execution with `transaction` block will execute the logic inside on `retry` block on each failure upto four failures.
-Oncommit

 ### onretry
-Onretry block is executed on failures within the transaction.
-This block will be executed multiple times which can be defined with **retries** value.
+Onretry block is executed on failures within the `transaction`.
+This block will be executed multiple times which can be defined with `retries` value.

 ### oncommit
 Oncommit is a function pointer where it points to an existing function with a string argument.
-The string argument will be the ID of the transaction.
-This function will be executed upon successful execution of transaction without any failures.
+The string argument will be the ID of the `transaction`.
+This function will be executed upon successful execution of `transaction` without any failures.

 Eg-
 ```